DaniXks/Digital-Storytelling-Individual-Assignment/my_report/README.md

 For the rendering I used the 2.37:1 ratio for a widescreen cinematic feel, with a resolution of 1920 x 810.
 I used Cycles for maximum realism and tried to optimize it as much as I could to improve rendering times.
 No frame took more than 15 seconds to render in this video, some took only 4.
 Some shots are rendered with only 64 samples, others with 128.
 Some have denoising, some don't.
 Lastly, I used DaVinci Resolve to assemble and edit all the rendered shots and color-correct everything.
+I also added the animated titles in the intro.
 ![Screenshot](Capture_919.png)

 Here is a comparison.